View on GitHub

 await repo.DeleteAsync(saved);

-For the books example above, it might make sense to partition by author, for example.
+If the product were books for example, it might make sense to partition by author.
 In that case, you could use a TableRepository<Book> when saving:

 await repo.PutAsync(book);